NEANIAS-Space/ViaLacteaWeb-doc/source/toolbar.rst

 Tools bar
 =========

-The following operations are available in navigation bar on top (Fig.4):
+The following operations are available in navigation bar on top (see :ref:`interact-vis-sect`):

 * The slider on the Cutting plane panel to select various 2D projections
 *  The checkbox on the Contours panel to display contours in 2D projections